dimovpetar/mcp-server/docs/architecture.md

 # 3. Introduction

 The UI5 MCP server is built on top of the official [TypeScript SDK for Model Context Protocol servers](https://github.com/modelcontextprotocol/typescript-sdk) and exposes a collection of tools, each designed to address a specific aspect of UI5 development.
-These tools include project creation, code linting, API reference lookup, and documentation search.
-The architecture is modular, with each tool implemented as a self-contained unit, which promotes maintainability and extensibility.
+These tools include project creation, code linting, API reference lookup, and framework version retrieval.

-This document outlines the architecture of the UI5 MCP server, detailing the system's components, key technical decisions, and the overall design.
+This document outlines the architecture of the UI5 MCP server, detailing the package's components, key technical decisions, and the overall design.
 It serves as a guide for both developers contributing to the project and users who want to understand its inner workings.

 # 4. Architecture Input